 7. Add the U.N., CFR, the Bilderberg Group and the Trilateral Commission into your movie as part of the conspiracy.
 Ignore the fact the U.S. Government freely ignores the recommendations of all these organizations when convenient.
 Ignore the fact the CFR YouTube channel is unmoderated (heck, even my YT channel is moderated as much as my blog).
 Make all (not-so-)secret meetings of powerful or ‘well-connected’ (though not always publicly prominent; you have to keep the element of novelty) people be viewed as somehow Constitutionally treasonous.

 8. Pretend globalization is bad, criticizing managed trade agreements.
 Ignore the fact the world is richer because of globalization.
-Blather on about the supposed evil of poor governments being in debt.
+Point out the real evil of poor governments being in debt, but blame the only the creditors, despite the fact there are two parties to every transaction.
 Mention the evil of GMO patents, but ignore the evil of all the rest of intellectual property (the controversy over which is more ideological than anything else).

 9. You are free to integrate any kind of quackery into the movie at your choosing.
 The more divorced it is from reality, the better.
 Cancer quackery works best.
 Mention a few ‘Brave Maverick Doctors’.
 Castigate ‘the medical industry’ (this includes medical doctors/scientists whose research is entirely funded by the government) for not curing everyone’s illnesses with a panacea.
 Say they are in a conspiracy to ‘keep people sick’.
 Do not talk about s**llpo*, or if you do, deny it ever disappeared.
 Suggest (nay, boldly push) a(n entirely unoriginal) panacea.
 Say the conspiracy is ‘offering solutions to problems of their creation’.
 Make sure to integrate the food industry into your medical conspiracy.